alfredgrip/rust-design-clock/README.md

-# A simple Rust GUI app built with GTK4
+# A simple Rust GUI app built with GTK4 and libadwaita
 The usage of this app is very limited, but it can display the current time (in Swedish) in a nice fashion.

 Heavily inspired by the designer clock [QLOCKTWO](https://qlocktwo.com/).